projectsveltos/sveltos/docs/register/register_cluster_pull_mode.md

 - **Edge Deployments**: For edge locations with intermittent connectivity or limited network bandwidth, the Sveltos **Pull Mode** offers resilience.
 - **Security**: Reducing the need for inbound ports to managed clusters enhances the security posture of an environment by minimising the attack surface.

+!!!tip
+    Find out [here](../index.md#sveltos-at-the-edge) what is being deployed by Sveltos when we talk about Edge deployments.

 ## Register Cluster

 To register a cluster in Pull mode, we use the [sveltosctl](https://github.com/projectsveltos/sveltosctl "Sveltos CLI").